willingc/circuitpython/docs/drivers.rst

 We provide a bundle of all our libraries to ease installation of drivers and their dependencies.
 The bundle is primarily geared to the Adafruit Express line of boards which will feature a relatively large external flash.
-With Express boards, its easy to copy them all the drivers onto the filesystem.
+With Express boards, it's easy to copy them all the drivers onto the filesystem.
 However, if you don't have enough space, simply copy things over as they are needed.

 The bundles are available `on GitHub <https://github.com/adafruit/Adafruit_CircuitPython_Bundle/releases>`_.